marianoguerra/beamdocs/README.rst

 * md text

 you can dump the intermediate representations with the right command.

+I should clearly define and maybe consolidate some stages.

 Note: for now it explicitly ignores big files like book, ref_man, part and some heavy pages like wx/gl.